1893–94 Oregon Agricultural Aggies football team: Game summaries

-Game 1: vs. Albany College
+November 11: vs. Albany College

 November 11, 1893 marked the date of the first game of football played on the grounds of Oregon Agricultural College or in Benton County, Oregon itself, when the OAC Aggies met a rival squad fielded by their neighbors of Albany College.

-The Albany team arrived in Corvallis at 11 am on game day and were conducted to Cauthorn Hall on the OAC campus for photographs and a team meal.
+The Albany team arrived in Corvallis at 11 am on game day aboard horse-drawn hacks and were conducted to Cauthorn Hall on the OAC campus for photographs and a team meal.
 The grounds were crowded with fans, with more than 500 people paying 10 cents each to attend.
 The game was reckoned as the largest crowd to ever view a sporting event in Corvallis.

+As home team, Corvallis was responsible for the traveling expenses of the visitors, so tickets were sold for ten cents each, to be attached with orange ribbon to the lapel and worn in plain view while the spectator was on the football grounds.

 The game began at 2 pm, with Albany receiving the ball but quickly losing possession, followed by the first touchdown, scored by halfback Brady Burnett after only four minutes had been played.
 The game that followed proved to be a rout, with the Aggies posting a 42-0 lead at halftime.

 The Albany squad was so demoralized by the drubbing that three players would not take the field in the second half, with these non-participants replaced by OAC substitute players for the duration of the game.
-The final score in the contest was 64-0.
+The final score in the contest was 64-0, with the Aggies racking up 13 four-point touchdowns: Burnett with 7, Nash with 4, Bloss 1, and Desborough 1.

 Despite the outcome, the Albany team held no ill-will towards their gridiron betters, with one individual close to the Albany team opining in the local press:

 "The football team was well treated, with all the word implies.
 The Agricultural fellows showed every courtesy and bent every energy to make our stay in their city pleasant and profitable.
 Fairness in the game and gentility elsewhere must be placed to the credit of the young men of Corvallis."